elastos/Elastos.Developer.Website/content/contribute/contributing.md

 {{< fixme "Just pasted from the Elastos wiki.
 Several parts may have to be reworked" >}}

+{{< todo "Move all the report bug part in a dedicated page.
+Same for suggesting enhancements and code contribution.
+Split in 3 parts.">}}

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

 Contributions are welcome and are greatly appreciated!
 Every little bit helps, and credit will always be given.